 Ready for Work

-Ready for Work assists young people aged 15-24 to transition into the workplace by providing courses of up to 6-8 weeks on job search assistance, employability skills and training.
+Ready for Work assists disadvantaged Queenslanders to transition into the workforce by providing courses of up to 6–8 weeks on job search assistance and training.

 Youth Skills provides nationally recognised training and employment support for 15–24 year olds who are engaged with Youth Justice Services or Queensland Corrective Services.